DineshMahendran-2001/Google-webpage/README.md

 - CSS

 # Note
-- This project is a static clone and does not include any backend functionality.
+- This project is a static copy and does not include any backend functionality.
 Users cannot perform searches or interact with the page beyond its visual representation.
 - Alternatively, you can view the live demo of the project hosted on GitHub Pages at:
 [https://github.com/DineshMahendran-2001/Google-webpage.git](https://github.com/DineshMahendran-2001/Google-webpage.git)